|

 the position now."

 "Good," said Eowyn.
-"Let that be the end of it."
+"Then let that be the end

 But Eomer had one more thing to say and he waited until Eowyn